How to Create Traceability Document PDFs from Airtable

 Manufacturing and Production Tracking

 Track components through assembly with bill of materials, work orders, and quality checkpoints.
 TypeFlow handles nested line items for parts lists and sub-assembly records.
+For automating the work orders themselves, see our guide on generating production orders from Airtable.

 Common documents: